They Towed My Vehicle

 Authored By: Northwest Justice Project

-- When can they tow my vehicle?
+- What happens after they tow my vehicle?

 - The towing was proper.
 Can I get my vehicle back?
-(RCW 46.55.120)

 - Will I get a ticket for an abandoned vehicle?